openremote/openremote/Wiki - MQTT Gateway API Specification.md

 ### Device Provisioning
-Device provisioning is a process that allows for the automatic provisioning of Assets, using X.509 certificates.
+Device provisioning is a process that allows for the automatic provisioning of OpenRemote Assets, using X.509 certificates.